It can be tough to find public anti-aging companies to invest in, but it’s certainly possible with a little time and effort.

-Calico, Human Longevity, and Elysium are some of the big names that dominate headlines in the field—but, for investors looking for opportunities to invest in other companies, there’s more options to invest in the longevity business.
-The world’s population is always growing older, and with the need to look and feel young as long as possible gives life science companies an increased interest in devices and anti-aging technologies, including a push for items focused on health preservation.
+The world’s population is always growing older, and the need to look and feel young as long as possible gives life science companies an increased interest in devices and anti-aging technologies, including items focused on health preservation.

-Here, the Investing News Network (INN) provides a brief overview of eight publicly traded anti-aging companies, with options both in the small and large cap sector, as well as a closer look at the Global X Longevity Thematic exchange-traded funds (ETF), which is focused on serving the world’s growing senior population.
-The companies listed below are in order of market cap size, ranging from largest to smallest.
-All prices are in US dollars and were taken from Google Finance data at market close Thursday (May 31).
+Here the Investing News Network provides a brief overview of eight publicly traded anti-aging companies, with options both in the small- and large-cap sectors.
+The anti-aging companies are listed in descending order of market cap; all prices are in US dollars and were taken from Google Finance at market close on November 7, 2018.

 1. Zimmer Biomet (NYSE:ZBH)

-Zimmer Biomet’s focus is on musculoskeletal healthcare.
-The company designs and manufactures personalized joint replacement technologies.
-Zimmer’s range of products include uses in orthopedic reconstruction, sports medicine, biologics, extremities and trauma, spine, craniomaxillofacial and thoracic products and dental implants.
+First on this list of anti-aging companies is Zimmer Biomet.
+Its focus is on musculoskeletal healthcare.
+The company designs and manufactures personalized joint replacement technologies whose uses include orthopedic reconstruction, sports medicine, biologics, extremities and trauma, spine, craniomaxillofacial and thoracic products and dental implants.

-Near the end of May, Zimmer has released positive news that the company received 510(k) clearance from the FDA for its Zyston Strut Open Titanium Interbody Space System, making the company’s first titanium spinal implant manufactured via a 3D printing process.
-As the name of the product suggests, the system of the lumbar cages designed to strengthen, graft capacity and visualization of the interbody spacer in spinal fusion cases.
+Near the end of May, Zimmer received 510(k) clearance from the FDA for its Zyston Strut Open Titanium Interbody Space System.
+It is the company’s first titanium spinal implant manufactured via a 3D printing process.
+In July, Zimmer released its Q2 results, citing $2 billion in net sales for the time period, which is a 3-percent increase year-on-year.

 2. Nu Skin Enterprises (NYSE:NUS)